Skip to content

 Semicolons have the same behavior as a newline: they are optional, but can be used to put multiple statements on one line.

-const constant = 42 // Compile-time constant (immutable)
+const constant = 42 // Immutable after assignment (NOT compile-time)

-mut wire = 0 // Combinational (no persistence)
+mut wire = 0 // Combinational (no persistence, can be reassigned)

 reg state = 0 // Register (persistent across cycles)